 Medtronic (MDT) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the medical device company had lost 3.22% over the past month, lagging the Medical sector's loss of 1.47% and the S&P 500's gain of 2.57% in that time.
+Coming into today, shares of the medical device company had lost 3.58% in the past month.
+In that same time, the Medical sector gained 4.93%, while the S&P 500 gained 6.38%.

-Wall Street will be looking for positivity from MDT as it approaches its next earnings report date.
-This is expected to be November 23, 2021.
-In that report, analysts expect MDT to post earnings of $1.29 per share.
-This would mark year-over-year growth of 26.47%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.98 billion, up 4.3% from the year-ago period.
+MDT will be looking to display strength as it nears its next earnings release, which is expected to be November 23, 2021.
+On that day, MDT is projected to report earnings of $1.29 per share, which would represent year-over-year growth of 26.47%.
+Our most recent consensus estimate is calling for quarterly revenue of $7.98 billion, up 4.3% from the year-ago period.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
-MDT currently has a Zacks Rank of #3 (Hold).
+MDT is currently a Zacks Rank #4 (Sell).

-In terms of valuation, MDT is currently trading at a Forward P/E ratio of 21.5.
-This represents a discount compared to its industry's average Forward P/E of 26.
+Valuation is also important, so investors should note that MDT has a Forward P/E ratio of 21.29 right now.
+This represents a discount compared to its industry's average Forward P/E of 26.04.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.